A Comprehensive Guide to Chroma Subsampling

 That reduction in color information means that a greater quantity of luminance information can be transmitted instead, allowing for higher resolutions or refresh rates to be displayed than might otherwise be possible.
 This enables older generations of HDMI and DisplayPort cables to transmit video at resolutions and refresh rates that might otherwise fall outside of their specifications.
 It can also be used to help reduce the total bandwidth of images and video transmitted over the internet, like in the creation of JPEG images.

 There are different types of chroma subsampling, typically referred to as chroma subsampling formats.
-They involve different levels of chroma subsampling, from standard, to mild, to more extreme examples with very limited color information.
+They involve different levels of chroma subsampling, from standard to mild, to more extreme examples with very limited color information.

 Chroma Subsampling Formats